 A construction site can be extremely dangerous, even to the most highly skilled and experienced workers.
 Many Americans are injured on work sites each year, including both visitors and construction workers.
 When these injuries occur, it can be very difficult to get justice, as there are often many conflicting arguments and various responsible parties to sift through in order to obtain compensation.

 Fortunately, with the skilled assistance of a construction accident attorney, injured workers and their families may be able to recover just compensation for their injuries.
-If you need help with a construction accident claim in Alabama, contact our experienced workplace injury lawyers, for a free consultation about your best options for recovery.
+If you need help with a construction accident claim in Alabama, contact our experienced workplace injury lawyers in Dothan, for a free consultation about your best options for recovery.

 - Our Alabama Construction Accident Lawyers Can Help